Hmm. Oops. That didn’t work like what I thought it would. That’ll teach me to test stuff before making claims. Sorry about that.

 Here’s a test that’ll work on tilted planes.
 I was running it from a Script in ReplicatedStorage with RunContext set to client.
 It’s just a client-side test so no Remote Events to make the parts vis on the server.

-It uses the mouse to world ray for the facing vector rather than the player’s hrp.
+This uses the mouse to world ray for the facing vector rather than the player’s hrp.
 It’s a bit hacky, much pasted from example code from the Roblox docs for raycast and mouse input.
 Can throw a few rotated Parts around a place and just click to place (it makes a little horseshoe barrier).
-The direction gets confused if you try placing on the underside of things, but otherwise it may give you some ideas for things to try.
+The cf it creates might not be intuitive if you try placing on the underside of things, but it may give you some ideas for things to try.

 --[[